Health becomes an issue as old me Trump and Biden run for presidency

 The renewed speculation on social media under the Twitter hashtag #Trumpisnotwell has clearly grated on the President, who explained that his careful walk down the ramp was due to it being slippery and the need not to fall in front of the media.

-The President also raised eyebrows when he suggested he was taking the malaria drugs hydroxychloroquine and chloroquine as part of his unproven plan to ward off the coronavirus.
+The President also raised eyebrows when he said he was taking the malaria drugs hydroxychloroquine and chloroquine as part of his unproven plan to ward off the coronavirus.

 He has also staunchly refused to wear a mask when out in public, contrasting his stance with Mr Biden, who has maintained strict isolation and social distancing protocols.

-Apart from controversial commentary over the President’s mental health, there has been continuing speculation over Mr Trump’s unscheduled visit to Walter Reed military hospital in November.
+Apart from controversial commentary about the President’s mental health, there has been continuing speculation about Mr Trump’s unscheduled visit to Walter Reed military hospital in November 2019.

 Tweet from @realDonaldTrump